vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Holika bonfire; PC 81, SmK 518 and p.
 241 above.
 Dhrtivrata-bathing image (or linga ) of Siva with pañcāmrta

 (curds, milk, ghee, honey and sugarcane or its juice ) every day for a year; at end of year gift of a cow with pañcāmṛta and of conch-shell; samvatsaravrata; Siva deity; reaches the place of Saṅkara; Mat.
 101. 33-34 q. by KKV 444, HV II.
-865 (from Viṣnupurāṇa) which makes a change in
+865 (from Viṣṇupurāṇa) which makes a change in

-reading viz. bathing of the image of ( Viṣnu or Siva. ).
+reading viz. bathing of the image of ( Viṣṇu or Siva. ).
 Dhenuvratam-gift with lot of gold of a cow that is on the point

 of being delivered of a calf; the performer who subsists only on milk that day reaches the highest world and is not born again.
 Mat.
 101. 49 g. by KKV 446.